Imago

 — Golf on CBS ⛳ (@GolfonCBS) February 22, 2026

 Holes 16 through 18 were where the composure cracked.
-Bridgeman admitted he could not feel his hands on the final greens.
-“I couldn’t even feel my hands on the last couple of greens.
-I just hit the putt hoping it would get somewhere near the hole.”
-He still closed at 18 under, 266 total strokes, winning by one shot.
+Bridgeman admitted he could not feel his hands on the final couple of greens, putting in hopes to climb higher.
+He still closed at 18 under with 266 total strokes, winning by one shot.
+Rory McIlroy and Kurt Kitayama tied for second place.

 Just eight days earlier, at Pebble Beach, Collin Morikawa won his seventh PGA Tour title, ending an 847-day winless stretch, and broke down on the 18th green when he announced that he and his wife, Katherine, were expecting their first child.

-And at Riviera, Jacob Bridgeman did not just win.
-He made history!
+But at Riviera, holding on to his nerves, Jacob Bridgeman did not just win but made history!

 Jacob Bridgeman’s record-breaking Riviera debut